this-is-vivek/poetry-website/README.md

 ### Automatic Deployment
 - GitHub Actions builds and deploys on every push to main
 - No manual intervention required
-- SSL certificate automatically provided
+- SSL certificate automatically provided by GitHub Pages

 ### Custom Domain (Optional)
-1. Add `CNAME` file with your domain
+1. Add `CNAME` file to repository root with your domain name
-2. Configure DNS with your provider
+2. Configure DNS with your domain provider
 3. Enable "Enforce HTTPS" in repository settings

 ## 📊 Performance